 Things to Remember When Power Washing Your Composite Decking

 - Use a wide nozzle when using a power washer.
 The lower pressure with a wide nozzle or fan will minimise the chance of damaging your deck.

-- Depending on your manufacturer, there will be a maximum PSI of which your composite decking materials can handle.
+- Depending on your manufacturer, there will be a maximum PSI that your composite decking materials can handle.
 Exceeding these may damage the deck.
 For more information about this, contact your supplier, as a rule of thumb you should not exceed 1500 (PSI)

-- Learn to use a power wash properly.
-If it’s your first time using a power wash, make sure to get all the information that you need.
+- Learn to use a power washer properly.
+If it’s your first time using a power washer, get all the information you need.
 It includes the PSI settings, the recommended distance, and the proper handling.

 - Go along the grains of the composite decking and do it plank by plank.
 It lessens the chance of grazing the composites.

-So if you’re planning to use a power wash, make sure to follow all necessary precautions to avoid damage.
+So, if you’re planning to use a power washer, make sure to follow all necessary precautions to avoid damage.
 If you’re not confident about it, it’s best to skip the power washer.

 - Remove all furniture, fixtures, decorations, and accessories.
-Doing this will ensure that you’ll clean the entire area of the deck.
-Don’t try cleaning around them.
+Doing this will ensure that you’ll clean the entire deck area.

 - Sweep the decking to remove dirt and debris.
 Make sure to clean even the smallest gaps.
-For this, you can use a vacuum cleaner, a broom, or a leaf blower.
+For this, you can use a vacuum cleaner, a brush, or a leaf blower.

-- Rinse the composite decking with water to get it ready to be soaped.
+- Rinse the composite decking with water, using a garden hose, to get it ready to be soaped.
 It also helps remove leftover dirt and debris.

-- In a bucket or a similar container, prepare the cleaning solution of your preference.
+- In a bucket or a similar container, prepare the cleaning solution you prefer.
 It can be a simple mixture of mild dishwashing soap and water.
 Some use vinegar and baking soda.
-Do not use chlorine bleach or other invasive chemicals on your patio.
+Do not use chlorine, bleach, or other invasive chemicals on your decking.

-- With a soft-bristled brush, gently scrub away all the dirt on your deck.
+- With a soft-bristle brush, gently scrub away all the dirt on your deck.
 Make sure to go along the grain.
 You can divide the area into smaller sections if you have a large patio.
 Don’t allow any cleaning solution to dry out on the surface of your decking.

 - Rinse your deck with water.
 You can manually pour water over it or use a garden hose.